Why Is Crown Lengthening Done?

 Regardless of if only one tooth needs the procedure, it can still sometimes be necessary to adjust the surrounding teeth to enable a more even reshaping.
 In some cases, recontouring a small amount of bone might even be required.

-Once Dr. Cristoforo is satisfied that the teeth have sufficient exposure and that the procedure is finished, the gum tissue is molded into its proper place.
+Once Drs.
+Cristoforo and Carmosino are satisfied that the teeth have sufficient exposure and that the procedure is finished, the gum tissue is molded into its proper place.
 Sutures are placed and a protective bandage may be used to help secure the new relationship between gum tissue and the teeth it surrounds.

-After the procedure, your teeth will be noticeable longer as the gums have been repositioned.
+After the procedure, your teeth will be noticeable longer as the gums have been repositioned and esthetic harmony has been achieved between the teeth and gums.
 You will need to be seen in one or two weeks after the crown lengthening to evaluate your healing.
 The surgical site should be fully healed in two to three months.